haberdashPI/vscode-master-key/README.md

 ## Getting Started

-The easiest way to get started is to activate the built-in keybindings that come with Master Key.
+The easiest way to get started is to activate a built-in keybinding preset that come with Master Key.

 1. Install this extension
 2. On windows only: restart VSCode — there is an [active investigation to avoid this workaround](https://github.com/haberdashPI/vscode-master-key/issues/51).